sissaschool/xmlschema/README.rst

 this library can be useful for other cases related to XML Schema based processing, not only for the original scope.

-For more infoformation read the `xmlschema documentation on readthedocs <http://xmlschema.readthedocs.io/en/latest/>`_.
+For more information read the `xmlschema documentation on readthedocs <http://xmlschema.readthedocs.io/en/latest/>`_.

 Features
 ========